tnlsocial/tnlcalendar/README.md

 # tnlcalender
-A Flask site where you can share a calendar
+A Flask site where you can share a calendar with others

 ## Development